 President Glasser was the driving force in boosting Bradley’s 2009 and 2010 fall freshman enrollment.
 The University welcomed the largest consecutive classes in 40 years, with more than 1,100 freshmen and 300 transfer students entering each year.
 President Glasser actively helps recruit students and their parents to the Hilltop by addressing them while they visit campus and meeting them during summer orientation sessions.
 She has been nationally recognized for her student engagement by the Chronicle of Higher Education, which published a story about the Office Hours she holds monthly for students.

-President Glasser serves as the chair of the NCAA Division I Committee on Athletics Certification, vice chair of its Executive Subcommittee and is a member of the Board of Directors: Division I Presidential Advisory Group.
+President Glasser serves as the chair of the NCAA Division I Committee on Institutional Performance (CIP), formerly the NCAA Division I Committee on Athletics Certification, as vice chair of its Executive Subcommittee and was a past member of the Board of Directors: Division I Presidential Advisory Group.
 She is a member of the Commission on Women in Higher Education Task Force, and the Council for Advancement and Support of Education; and a former member of the American Council on Education Commission on Effective Leadership.

 President Glasser was the honorary chair of the 25th annual Susan G. Komen Race for the Cure in Peoria, hometown of Ms. Komen and her sister, Nancy Brinker, founder of the Komen Foundation and Race for the Cure.
 In 2011 she was honored with the Peoria YWCA Education and Care of Children Award for her many contributions at Bradley.
 President Glasser also was the recipient of the Bradley University 2010 Megan Fong Inspiration Award.